 Below is a summary of the recent/main projects that Duncan has been involved in.
 More details can be found in his 'full CV' - available here

-Duncan is working with Network Rail on the Western ETCS project to ensure that adequate assurance is provided that trackside ETCS equipment (i.e. RBC and balises) is safe to be installed and operated.
-This entails liaising with approval bodies, independent assessors and suppliers to ensure that hazards are adequately controlled and managed.
+Duncan worked with Network Rail on the Western ETCS project to ensure that changes made to overlay ETCS L2 onto the existing infrastructure near Paddington are safe to be installed and operated.
+This entailed liaising with approval bodies, independent assessors and suppliers to ensure that hazards are adequately controlled and managed.

 Duncan worked with engineers at Network Rail to identify the requirements for an ETCS Key Management Centre (KMC) for use on NR's Thameslink project.
-Duncan subsequently developed and delivered the KMC to the project.
+Duncan subsequently developed and delivered the KMC to the project and trained relevant personnel.
 The KMC enables the project to generate and distribute ETCS encryption keys (KTRANS and KMAC) to ETCS equipment i.e. the trains' EVCs and the RBC, which are subsequently used to secure the data communications between the trains and RBC.

 Duncan helped Siemens Rail Automation